ahmedishak835/Adult-Social-Care-Data-Analysis-Outcome-Modeling/README.md

-Adult Social Care: Financial & Outcome Analysis 📊 Project Overview
+Adult Social Care: Financial & Outcome Intelligence Suite 📊 Project Overview
+This project engineers a full-stack analytics pipeline to audit Adult Social Care (ASC) expenditure and service efficacy.
+By integrating SQL-driven extraction, Power Query ETL, and Tableau visualization, the analysis identifies high-variance spending zones and quantifies the impact of informal care on service user independence.

-This project analyzes a comprehensive Adult Social Care dataset to identify trends in council spending, the impact of regional deprivation, and the effectiveness of carer support.
-The objective was to transform raw administrative data into strategic insights that could inform budget allocation and service improvement.
+The objective was to transform raw administrative data into actionable business intelligence to optimize budget allocation and identify "crisis-entry" patterns in specific socio-economic demographics.

-I utilized a full-stack data approach: SQL for data extraction, Excel (Power Query) for ETL (Extract, Transform, Load), and Tableau for executive-level visualization.

 Technical Stack
-Database: SQL (Data Aggregation & Analysis)

-ETL Tool: Excel Power Query (Data Cleaning & Validation)

-Visualization: Tableau (Interactive Dashboards)

-Key Questions & SQL Logic
-1. Total Spend by Ward
-Goal: Identify geographical areas with the highest financial requirements.
-SELECT
-    ward,
-    SUM(weekly_cost_gbp) AS total_weekly_spend
-FROM
-    care_data
-GROUP BY
-    ward
-ORDER BY
-    total_weekly_spend DESC;
-   Insight: Highlights high-cost areas to help prioritize regional budget reviews.

-2. Average Cost vs. Deprivation Decile
-Goal: Analyze the correlation between local deprivation (1 = Most Deprived, 10 = Least) and individual care costs.
-SELECT
-    deprivation_decile,
-    AVG(weekly_cost_gbp) AS average_weekly_cost
-FROM
-    care_data
-GROUP BY
-    deprivation_decile
-ORDER BY
-    deprivation_decile ASC;
-   Insight: Determines if socioeconomic factors influence the "unit cost" of care per resident.

-3. Impact of Carer Support on Independence
-Goal: Evaluate if residents with carers achieve better independence outcomes.
-SELECT
-    carer_flag,
-    outcome_improved_independence,
-    COUNT(person_id) AS resident_count
-FROM
-    care_data
-GROUP BY
-    carer_flag,
-    outcome_improved_independence
-ORDER BY
-    carer_flag DESC;
-   Insight: Provides a statistical breakdown of service effectiveness, comparing "Success Rates" between supported and non-supported residents.

-Data Pipeline & Transformation
-Before visualization, I used Power Query to perform essential ETL tasks:

-Data Cleaning: Handled null values and inconsistent naming conventions within the ward column.

-Type Casting: Formatted currency fields and ensured the deprivation_decile was treated as an ordinal dimension.

-Verification: Cross-referenced Power Query totals against SQL outputs to ensure 100% data integrity before importing into Tableau.
-Visualizations (Tableau)
-The final analysis was presented via an interactive dashboard featuring:

-Ward Expenditure Map: A spatial view of total spending across the region.

-Deprivation Trend Line: A visualization showing the cost-per-person across the 1–10 decile range.

-Outcome Heatmap: A visual matrix showing the volume of residents achieving independence based on carer presence.
-Key Findings
-Carer Correlation: Residents with a recorded carer were significantly more likely to report "Improved Independence" compared to those without.

-Deprivation Impact: Average weekly costs showed a distinct trend relative to deprivation deciles, suggesting that higher-deprivation areas require more complex, higher-cost care packages.
+Database: SQL (Data Normalization, Logical Modeling, & Aggregation)

+ETL & Governance: Excel Power Query (Schema Standardization & Validation)

+BI & Visualization: Tableau (Interactive Executive Dashboards)

+1. Data Engineering & SQL Logic
+The raw data was extracted and modeled to isolate three primary KPIs: regional spend, socio-economic cost correlation, and carer effectiveness.

+A. Regional Expenditure Variance
+Identifies geographical "hotspots" to prioritize regional budget audits.

+SQL
+SELECT ward, SUM(weekly_cost_gbp) AS total_weekly_spend
+FROM care_data
+GROUP BY ward
+ORDER BY total_weekly_spend DESC;
+B. Socio-Economic Cost Correlation
+Analyzes the "unit cost" of care relative to the Index of Multiple Deprivation (IMD).

+SQL
+SELECT deprivation_decile, AVG(weekly_cost_gbp) AS average_weekly_cost
+FROM care_data
+GROUP BY deprivation_decile
+ORDER BY deprivation_decile ASC;
+C. Outcome Efficacy Matrix
+Quantifies the success rate of independence outcomes based on carer presence.

+SQL
+SELECT carer_flag, outcome_improved_independence, COUNT(person_id) AS resident_count
+FROM care_data
+GROUP BY carer_flag, outcome_improved_independence
+ORDER BY resident_count DESC;
+2. ETL Pipeline & Data Governance
+Before visualization, data underwent a rigorous ETL process in Power Query to ensure a "Single Version of Truth" (SVOT):

+Categorical Normalization: Consolidated 12+ fragmented string variations of "Independence Outcomes" into a standardized 3-tier ordinal scale (Yes | Partial | No).

+Type Casting: Cast Deprivation_Decile as an integer to allow for continuous trend-line slope analysis.

+Integrity Validation: Performed row-count and grand-total cross-checks against raw SQL outputs to verify zero data loss during ingestion.

+3. Interactive Visualization (Tableau)
+The dashboard provides an executive-level overview of the care landscape:

+Geographical Expenditure Map: A spatial audit of total spending across wards.

+Deprivation Trend Analysis: A visualization of average weekly costs across the 1–10 decile range.

+Outcome Heatmap: A matrix correlating carer support with independence success rates.

+4. Key Strategic Findings
+The "Hazel Grove" Outlier: Identified a significant financial concentration in Hazel Grove (£9,045/week), triggering a recommendation for a provider-rate audit.

+The Decile 7 Paradox: Costs do not scale linearly with poverty; a significant peak occurs at Decile 7 (£819 avg), suggesting middle-income residents enter the system at "crisis points" rather than through preventative care.

+Carer ROI: Residents with recorded carers demonstrated a statistically higher likelihood of achieving improved independence, providing a fiscal evidence base for continued Carer Support Grants.

+5. Future Roadmap
+Live Integration: Transition from static flat-files to a live SQL Server connection.

+Predictive Modeling: Utilize historical spend data to forecast 2026/27 budget requirements.

+Data Quality: Implement CRM field validation to eliminate the 22% reporting gap in carer status documentation.